hmrc/digital-engagement-platform-frontend/README.md

 gulp clean:node_modules
 ```

-Our javascript code is bundled at compile time, if you want to check what the bundled code will look like locally, please run:
+Our JavaScript code is bundled at compile time, if you want to check what the bundled code will look like locally, please run:

 ```
 gulp bundle